Skip to main content

 Introduction

-Students use the subject to explore issues of identity such as gender and non-binary genders, class, subcultures, faith and global cultural diversity and engage with global issues such as sustainability, social responsibility, ethical and environmental awareness.
+Students use the subject of menswear to explore issues of identity such as gender and non-binary genders, class, subcultures, faith and global cultural diversity and engage with global issues such as sustainability, social responsibility, ethical and environmental awareness.

 What to expect

-• The course provides a clearly structured, incremental curriculum to help foster critical thinking and lead to great independent learning.
+• The course provides a clearly structured, incremental curriculum to help foster critical thinking and lead to independent learning.

 • Defined developmental stages of the course move from the acquisition of core skills to the development and refinement of a strong personal aesthetic.